• Menu

 Auraria Campus Denver CO Students Walking in Snow

 Nearly a century after the catastrophic flooding of 1864, Auraria became inundated with flood waters again in the summer of 1965.
-After the water receded, Denver leaders concluded that the neighborhood should be removed and that the land be redeveloped into a modern college campus.
+After the water receded, Denver leaders concluded that the neighborhood should be removed and the land redeveloped into a modern college campus.

 Now known as the Metropolitan State University of Denver, the Metropolitan State College was initially founded at Auraria before other Colorado higher education institutions signed.
 The Community College of Denver came to the Auraria campus in 1975 and CU Denver followed two years later in 1977).